 For women, a number of strategies may increase the chances of becoming pregnant:

 - Avoid alcohol and street drugs.
 These substances may impair your ability to conceive and have a healthy pregnancy.
-Don't drink alcohol or use recreational drugs, such as marijuana or cocaine.
+Don't drink alcohol or use recreational drugs, such as marijuana, if you're trying to get pregnant.

 - Limit caffeine.
 Women trying to get pregnant may want to limit caffeine intake.
 Ask your doctor for guidance on the safe use of caffeine.